writing 2.jpg

 Sarah Lejeune's fiction has been nominated for the UCLA 2021 Allegra Johnson Prize.
-Short fiction pieces were published in the newspaper the Topanga New Times, Lunch Ticket, an online journal, and the 2018 winter Passager Journal, a print magazine.
-Other short fiction pieces have been selected as finalists for Glimmer Train awards.
+Short fiction pieces were published in the newspaper the Topanga New Times, Lunch Ticket, the Antioch University Los Angeles literary journal and the 2018 winter Passager Journal.
+Several short fiction pieces were finalists for Glimmer Train awards.

-The following are links to her writing available online
+The following links connect to writing available online

 Short Fiction: